christoph-findling/rust-blockchain/README.md

 - [ ] sync blockchain in chunks
 - [ ] sync chains via a dedicated topic that is created for each sync that only the sender(s) and receiver are subscribed to
 - [ ] add more tests
+- [ ] set logging level on start-up
+- [ ] add shell script that creates a database on start-up
+- [ ] validate a node after mining before adding it
+- [ ] stop mining if a new block is added during the process